Mood Disorders in Teens

 on a complete mental health evaluation.
 They may also evaluate the family and talk

 How are mood disorders treated in a teen?

 Treatment will depend on your teen’s symptoms, age, and general health.
 It will also

 depend on how severe the condition is.

 Mood disorders can often be treated.
-Treatment may include one or more of the following:
+Treatment may include 1 or more of these: